(Japanese, c. 1570-c. 1640)

 Andrew R. and Martha Holden Jennings Fund 2004.86

 Such depictions of the God of Thunder originated in Buddhist art.
 Here, the image was painted on paper covered with gold dust, a technique often found in paintings by Tawaraya Sotatsu or of the Sotatsu school.
 This gold technique and the "Inen" seal here suggest that the anonymous painter of this screen was probably associated with the Sotatsu workshop.
-The artist used a prototype borrowed from earlier Japanese narrative painting--rather than reproducing mechanically Sotatsu’s image--and created a bold, innovative image that served the world of play and leisure in early Edo Japan.
+The artist used a prototype borrowed from earlier Japanese narrative painting—rather than mechanically reproducing Sotatsu’s image—and created a bold, innovative image that served the world of play and leisure in early Edo Japan.

 The theme of "God of Thunder" was often paired with "God of Wind" and has been frequently reinterpreted by generations of Rimpa artists.
 Unfortunately, the screen God of Wind which would have accompanied this God of Thunder cannot be located.

 The information about this object, including provenance, may not be currently accurate.
 If you notice a mistake or have additional information about this object, please email firstname.lastname@example.org.

 To request more information about this object, study images, or bibliography, contact the Ingalls Library Reference Desk.

 All images and data available through Open Access can be downloaded for free.
 For images not available through Open Access, a detail image, or any image with a color bar, request a digital file from Image Services.